Aidan Gillen: Career

+Stage

+Gillen's first role on a London stage was at the Bush Theatre, in Billy Roche's Wexford Trilogy.
+Soon afterwards he had a role in Juno and the Paycock at the Royal National Theatre.

+In 2005, he played one of three men in a prison cell in Dominic Dromgoole's production of Irish playwright Frank McGuinness's 1992 hostage drama, Someone Who'll Watch Over Me at the New Ambassadors in London.

-Gillen played Stuart Alan Jones in the Channel 4 television series Queer as Folk and its sequel, for which he received a British Academy Television Award nomination for Best Actor.
-He was nominated for a Tony Award for his Broadway role in Harold Pinter's play The Caretaker and has also been nominated for an Irish Times Theatre Award for his portrayal of Teach in the Dublin Gate Theatre's 2007 production of David Mamet's American Buffalo.
+In 2008, Gillen played Teach in the Dublin Gate Theatre's 2007 production of David Mamet's American Buffalo.

+Gillen had his Broadway debut playing Mick, alongside Patrick Stewart and Kyle MacLachlan, in Harold Pinter's play The Caretaker in 2003, directed by David Jones.
+The New York Times reviewer Ben Brantley called his performance a "smashing Broadway debut".

+Screen

+During the 1990s Gillen played a number of roles in television dramas and series, including a TV adaptations of the Wexford Trilogy.
+Gillen played a lead role as Stuart Alan Jones in the 1999 Channel 4 television series Queer as Folk and its sequel.

+In 1997, he appeared alongside playwright Harold Pinter in Mojo based on the 1995 play of the same name by Jez Butterworth and directed by Butterworth.

+In 2000, he starred in The Low Down, director Jamie Thraves' first feature film.
+The film was named among the "neglected masterpieces" of film history by The Observer in its rundown of 50 Lost Movie Classics.

+In 2003, he played the villain in the Shanghai Noon sequel, Shanghai Knights.

 In 2004, having been spotted by producers in The Caretaker, Gillen was cast as Tommy Carcetti in the HBO series The Wire, for which he received an Irish Film & Television Award for Best Actor in a Lead Role in Television.
-In 2008, he was named an "Irish cult hero" by the Sunday Tribune.
-He appeared in the 2009 film 12 Rounds, and in July of that year, he appeared in the one-off BBC2 drama Freefall.
-He co-starred as Phil Hendrick in the British drama Thorne.

 In 2011, Gillen began playing Petyr "Littlefinger" Baelish on the HBO series Game of Thrones, for which he received his second Irish Film & Television Award nomination.
 He appeared in seven seasons, until his character's death in the season 7 finale "The Dragon and the Wolf".
 He starred as cop killer Barry Weiss in the British crime-thriller Blitz and in the British horror film Wake Wood.
 Gillen played crime boss John Boy in the acclaimed Irish crime-drama Love/Hate, for which he received his third Irish Film & Television Award nomination and second win.